thedancingneutrino/thedancingneutrino.github.io/chapters/moon-shadow.md

 ---
 layout: collection
-title: Chapter 2: The Shadow of the Moon
+title: "Chapter 2: The Shadow of the Moon"
 collection_key: ch2
 ---